danehans/federated-istio/README.md

 bookinfo as part of the installation.
 - By default, the bookinfo sample application deploys Federated DNS with [Google Cloud DNS](https://cloud.google.com/dns/) integration to expose the productpage frontend.
-This default behavior can be changed by setting `export BOOKINFO_DNS=false`.
+This default behavior can be changed by setting `export DNS=false`.
-- When `export BOOKINFO_DNS=true` (default), you must have a DNS zone setup with a public registry, have Google Cloud DNS configured to use the zone, and set `export DNS_SUFFIX=your.registered.zone`
+- When `export DNS=true`, you must have a DNS zone setup with a public registry, have Google Cloud DNS configured to use the zone, and set `export DNS_SUFFIX=your.registered.zone`.

+The following command creates a 2 cluster federation, where `cluster2` is the name of the second member cluster and your current context (presumably cluster1) is the host and first member cluster.

 ```bash
 ./scripts/run-federated-istio.sh cluster2